-Notwithstanding the immense deficiencies discoverable in this allegorical history, it will not be difficult for us to trace a perfect correspondence between the principal features of this sacred fable which remain to us, and the representations which the heavens offer, at the
+Notwithstanding the immense deficiencies discoverable in this allegorical history, it will not be difficult for us to trace a perfect correspondence between the principal features of this sacred fable which remain to us, and the representations which the heavens offer, at the different epochs of the movements of the two great stars which regulate the course of the seasons; the periodical march of vegetation, the division of time, and the succession of days and nights.
+We will now proceed as in the poem on Hercules, to bring together these different representations, those which are presented by the fable, as well as those exhibited by the heavens.
+We will divide them into twelve parts.

-^{} That is, into as many parts as there are days between the full moon and the new-This circumstance, says Plutarch, has reference to the gradual diminution of the lunary light, during the fourteen days that follow the full moon.
-The moon at the end of fourteen days, enters Taurus and becomes united to the sun, from whom she collects fire upon her disk, during the fourteen days which follow.
-She is then found every month in conjunction with him in the superior parts of the signs.
-The equinoctial year finishes at the moment when the sun and moon are found united with Orion, or the star of Orus, a constellation placed under Taurus, which unites itself to the Neomenia of Spring.
-The moon renews herself in Taurus, and a few days after, is seen in the form of a crescent, in the following sign, that is, Gemini, the home of Mercury.
-Then Orion, united to the sun, in the attitude of a formidable warrior, precipitates Scorpio, his rival, The day becomes lengthened, and the germs of evil are by degrees destroyed.
-It is thus, thus that the poet Nonnus pictures to us Typhon conquered at the end of winter, when the sun arrives in Taurus, and when Orion mounts into the heavens with him.
+This is, into as many parts as there are days between the full moon and the new.
+This circumstance, may Plutarch, has reference to the gradual diminution of the Innary light, during the fourteen days that follow the full moon.
+The moon at the and of fourteen days enters Taurus, and becomes united to the sun, from whom she collects fire upon her disk, during the fourteen days which follow.
+She is then found every-month in conjunction with him in the superior parts of the signs.
+The equinocial year finishes at the moment when the sun and moon are found united with Orion, or the star of Orus, a constellation placed under Taurus, which unites itself to the Neomenia of Spring.
+The moon renews herself in Taurus, and a few days after is seen in the form of a crescent, in the following sign, that is, Gemini, the home of Mercury.
+Then Orion, united to the sun, in the attitude of a formidable warrior, precipitates Scorpio, his rival, into the shades of night; for he sets every time Orion appears above the horison.
+The day becomes lengthened, and the germs of evil are by degrees destroyed.
+It is thus that the poet Nonnus pictures to us Typhon conquered at the end of winter, when the sun arrives in Taurus, and when Orion mounts into the heavens with him.